famliy-screen-time/familyscreentime.ca/_posts/2020-06-08-screen-time-schedules.md

 If you**answer yes to most or all of these questions**, your child is probably using screens in a balanced way as part of a healthy lifestyle.

 Tips from FRASER HEALTH: https://www.fraserhealth.ca/health-topics-a-to-z/children-and-youth/physical-activity-for-children/screen-time-for-children#.Xt7EYi0ZPOQ

-* Be a good role model with your own screen time.
+Be a good role model with your own screen time.
+Consider that your child is watching you for cues on when it's OK to use screens and how to use them.

-* Turn off TV during meal times.
+*
 * Turn off background TV when no one is watching.
 * Avoid using screens an hour before bedtime.
 * Choose activities such as playing outdoors, reading or crafting over screens.

 Tips from HEALTHY FAMILIES BC: https://www.healthyfamiliesbc.ca/home/articles/screen-time-and-obstacles-physical-activity-children

 * Set limits on after-school screen time – for example, one TV program, and then outside to play.
 * Have a few “screen free” days each week.